Will Insurance Cover My Fertility Treatment? Questions to Ask Your Provider for 2022 Coverage

-Finding out you are in need of fertility treatment is a blow to your life’s plan.
-People don’t plan on having trouble… in fact, we usually try our hardest to prevent “accidents,” assuming everything is perfectly fine.
+People don’t plan on having trouble… in fact, we usually try our hardest to prevent "surprises," assuming everything is perfectly fine.
 So, finding out that you are going to need some assistance might be shocking, devastating, and heartbreaking.

 Then your clinic shows you the price list of your different options.